 Section K: Business Rates

-Business rates are a tax levied on non-domestic properties, which help fund local services provided by councils.
-These rates are charged on properties like shops, offices, factories, and warehouses.
-Business rates are similar to council tax for residential properties but apply to commercial premises.
+Business rates are a tax on non-domestic properties, collected by local authorities to help fund local services.
+They apply to most commercial premises such as shops, offices, factories, and warehouses.
+Business rates are similar in principle to council tax, but are applied to commercial and certain mixed-use properties.

 1. Who Needs to Pay Business Rates?

-b.
-Mixed-Use Properties: If a property is used for both domestic and non-domestic purposes (e.g., a shop with a flat above), business rates apply to the non-domestic portion.
+– Mixed-use properties: Where a property has both domestic and non-domestic use (e.g. shop with a flat above), business rates apply to the non-domestic part.

-c.
-Empty Properties: Owners of empty non-domestic properties may still need to pay business rates, though certain exemptions and reliefs might apply.
+– Owners of empty properties: Owners may still be liable for business rates, though certain exemptions and reliefs apply.

 2. How Business Rates Are Calculated and Paid

-The Valuation Office Agency (VOA) assesses the rateable value of non-domestic properties, which represents the estimated annual rent the property could achieve if let on the open market at a fixed valuation date.
-Periodic revaluations by the VOA ensure that the rateable values reflect changes in the property market.
-The most recent revaluation came into effect on 1 April 2023, based on property values as of 1 April 2021.
+The Valuation Office Agency (VOA) sets the rateable value (RV) of a property, based on its open market rental value on a specified valuation date.
+The most recent revaluation took effect on 1 April 2023, using values as at 1 April 2021.

 c.
 Reliefs and Exemptions

-i.
-Check: Review and confirm the property details held by the VOA.
+1. **Check:** Confirm property details held by the VOA.

 Section L: Self-Assessment for Sole Traders and Partnerships